Nik-Novak/Mind-Knight/README.md

 # How to get started
 * Download this folder and place it wherever you like
+* Extract the contents from the .zip
-* Run the RUN.bat file in the main/root directory.
-A console window should show up with a welcoming message if done correctly
+* Run the RUN.bat (or RUN) file in the main/root directory.
+A console window should show up with a welcoming message if done correctly, and a window should open in your browser
 * Now you have a choice, view the app on the same PC or on a different device.
   * Same: open a browser and visit localhost:8080
-  * Different: Open a browser on any machine on your network and visit your local IP (shown in the welcome message)
+  * Different: Open a browser on any machine on your network and scan the QR code (has to be on the same wifi)
 * You may go to localhost:8080, or your local IP 192.168.*.* on as many browsers/devices as you want

 # Updating?